Amaterazu7/binarySearchTree/README.md

 # C++ Binary Search Tree

-Here you have the binary search tree data structure implementation in C++, this project is only for educational purposes.
+Here you have the binary search tree data structure implementation in C++, this project was create to the "Algorithm and Data Structure (Algoritmos y Estructura de Datos)" subject for the Universidad Nacional de Lanús.

  * Binary search Tree with: